First high pass to Haute Asco

 Challenging hiking in Corsica

 Trek the classic GR20 Haute Route in Corsica, one of Europe’s most challenging and beautiful long-distance walks.
-Known locally as 'Fra li Monti', which means 'across the mountains', it is a magnificent traverse from north to south, encompassing an impressive range of landscapes.
+The local people call the route 'Fra li Monti' 'Fra li Monti', which means 'across the mountains', it is a magnificent traverse from north to south, encompassing an impressive range of landscapes.
 We hike precipitous rocky trails and airy ridges, meander through pine and beech forests, and swim in the crystal clear rivers.
-This unique and spectacular trekking holiday offers the perfect combination of Mediterranean sunshine, inspiring scenery and challenging walking.
+This spectacular trekking holiday offers the perfect combination of Mediterranean sunshine, inspiring scenery and challenging walking.
 The GR20 is a trek of a lifetime that should be on every hikers 'bucket list'!

 Highlights